ATTENTION ALL ST. PHILIP NERI VOLUNTEERS and PERSONNEL:

 - A background check (for 18 years old and over)

-Location: St. Philip Neri - St. Gregory Conference Room.
+Location: St. Philip Neri - St. Gregory Room in the Family Life Center

 Safe Environment Training for Children - Circle of Grace Curriculum